t3n/eslint-config/README.md

 ## Development

-Install all necessary development dependencies by running `npm install --dev`
+Install all necessary development dependencies by running `npm install`